Antidotes for Poor Eating:

 Make a kuzu drink as directed under sugar remedies.

-antidotes are intended for those who occasionally overindulge
+These remedies are intended for those who occasionally overindulge

 and want healthy ways to reduce the harmful effects.
 Some of

 them may be unusual for you, but if you want to change your

 condition, then it's a good idea to make some new choices.

 consists of too much fat, sugar and alcohol on a regular basis,

 these antidotes may help, but in the long term it's not the best

 way to try to achieve balance.
 You won't be without health